Walmart reports strong 4Q sales, announces some wage hikes - RFI

 New York (AFP)

-Walmart reported another round of strong sales Thursday amid the coronavirus pandemic as it announced significant investments on higher employee wages and technology for growing e-commerce demand.
+Walmart reported another round of strong sales Thursday amid the coronavirus pandemic as it announced significant investments in higher employee wages and technology for growing e-commerce demand.

 The retail giant, which has become a one-stop shop for many consumers during the pandemic, said the new investments will bolster delivery and curbside pickup programs connected to e-commerce and lift wages for some 425,000 US workers.

-Shares fell sharply on the announcements, which included a forecast for slower US sales growth and slightly lower profits in the coming year.
+But shares fell sharply on the announcements, which included a disappointing fourth-quarter loss and a forecast for slower US sales growth and slightly lower profits in the coming year.

-"Our business is strong, and we're making it even stronger with targeted investments to accelerate growth," said Chief Executive Doug McMillon.
+"Our business is strong, and we're making it even stronger with targeted investments to accelerate growth," said chief executive Doug McMillon in a press release.

 "This is a time to be even more aggressive because of the opportunity we see in front of us."